rjtruitt/CodeReviewBot/README.md

 1. Ensure the `operation_mode` in `config.yml` is set to `"daemon"`.
 2. Start the FastAPI server: `uvicorn app.main:app --host 0.0.0.0 --port 8080`
 3. Configure your GitHub repository to send webhook events to the service's URL.

-## Accessing Swagger Documentation

-You can explore the API endpoints and test them using the interactive Swagger UI documentation.
-Follow the steps below:

-1. Make sure the FastAPI application is running locally or deployed to a server.
-2. Open your web browser and navigate to the Swagger UI endpoint: http://localhost:8000/docs If you're running the application on a different port or domain, adjust the URL accordingly.
-3. You should see the Swagger UI interface, which provides a visual representation of the API endpoints and allows you to interact with them.

 #### With GitHub Actions:
 ##### Work in progress